-- Daily walking: fresh air, movement, a dose of nature – the mind can work if necessary, but unwinding does take place.
+- Daily walking.
+Fresh air, movement, a dose of nature – the mind can work if necessary, while unwinding.

 - Storytelling.
 Being on the receiving end of a great story is, for me, enthralling.
 So how do I incorporate this into my routine in some way?

 - Laughter.
 This means touching base with friends more often, finding perspective, and letting go.
 Easier said than done, but oh so good.